-- -Alint Enable or disable optional checks; see Section 28.6. - -AsuggestPureMethods Suggest methods that could be marked @SideEffectFree, @Deterministic, or @Pure; see Section 27.7.5. - -AresolveReflection Determine the target of reflective calls, and perform more precise type-checking based no that information; see Chapter 23. -AresolveReflection=debug causes debugging information to be output. - -Ainfer Output suggested annotations for method signatures and fields.
-These annotations may reduce the number of type-checking errors when running type-checking in the future; see Section 30.3. - -AshowSuppressWarningKeys With each warning, show all possible keys to suppress that warning. - -AwarnUnneededSuppressions Issue a warning if a @SuppressWarnings did not suppress a warning issued by the checker.
-This may issue false positive warnings about @SuppressWarnings keys without a checkername: prefix (Section 28.1.1).
-You can use the -ArequirePrefixInWarningSuppressions command-line argument to ensure your @SuppressWarnings always use a checkername: prefix. - -ArequirePrefixInWarningSuppressions Require that the key in a warning suppression annotation begin with a checker warning suppression key.
+- -Alint Enable or disable optional checks; see Section 28.6. - -AsuggestPureMethods Suggest methods that could be marked @SideEffectFree, @Deterministic, or @Pure; see Section 27.7.5. - -AresolveReflection Determine the target of reflective calls, and perform more precise type-checking based no that information; see Chapter 23. -AresolveReflection=debug causes debugging information to be output. - -Ainfer=output format Output suggested annotations for method signatures and fields.
+These annotations may reduce the number of type-checking errors when running type-checking in the future; see Section 30.3.
+Using -Ainfer=jaifs produces .jaif files.
+Using -Ainfer=stubs produces .astub files. - -AshowSuppressWarningsStrings With each warning, show all possible strings to suppress that warning. - -AwarnUnneededSuppressions Issue a warning if a @SuppressWarnings did not suppress a warning issued by the checker.
+This may issue false positive warnings about @SuppressWarnings strings without a checkername: prefix (Section 28.1.1).
+You can use the -ArequirePrefixInWarningSuppressions command-line argument to ensure your @SuppressWarnings always use a checkername: prefix. - -ArequirePrefixInWarningSuppressions Require that the string in a warning suppression annotation begin with a checker name.
 Otherwise, the suppress warning annotation does not suppress any warnings.
 For example, if this command-line option is supplied, then @SuppressWarnings("assignment.type.incompatible") has no effect, but @SuppressWarnings("nullness:assignment.type.incompatible") does.